All-in-one Graph-based Indexing for Hybrid Search on GPUs: Experiments

-\subsubsection{Metrics.}
+\subsubsection{\textbf{Metrics}.}

-We evaluate the indexing efficiency by measuring the construction time, the retrieval efficiency by \textit{Queries Per Second} (QPS), and the retrieval accuracy by nDCG@$k$.
+We evaluate the indexing efficiency by measuring the construction time, the retrieval efficiency by \textit{Queries Per Second} (QPS), and the retrieval accuracy by nDCG@$k$ (higher is better).
 Without additional explanation, the value of $k$ is set to 10.

-\subsubsection{Platforms.}
+\subsubsection{\textbf{Platforms}.}

 All experiments are conducted on a server featuring an Intel Xeon Silver 4310 CPU@2.10GHz, 125GB RAM, and a Nvidia GeForce RTX 3090 GPU (24G).
 We implement Allan-Poe in C++/CUDA under CUDA 12.2.